< Browse to Previous Essay | Browse to Next Essay >

 Controversy and New Agreements

-In 1966 architect Ibsen Nelson (1919-2001), landscape architect Richard Haag (b.
-1923), and the architecture firm Sabin, Bain, and Overturn were hired to design a building for an ornamental horticulture program.
+In 1966 architects Ibsen Nelsen (1919-2001) and Russell B. Sabin, landscape architect Richard Haag (b.
+1923), and the architecture firm Bain and Overturf were hired to design a building for an ornamental horticulture program.
 The plans to build the Floral Hall led to a controversy in 1967 over the construction of new buildings within the arboretum.
 Some members of the Arboretum Foundation supported the building because it would provide exhibit space in addition to administrative space.
 Other members disagreed with the expansive plan and broke off to form the Friends of the Arboretum.

 University of Washington President Charles E. Odegaard (1911-1999) stepped into the fray and sorted out a solution.
 He dissolved the existing Arboretum and Botanical Garden Committee and reformed it with three community members, three city representatives, Brian Mulligan, and four university representatives.
 He then wrote the new committee a letter in March 1967 outlining how decisions regarding the arboretum would be made.
 Re-establishing the leadership role of the university, he wrote that the chair of the arboretum unit, Forestry Dean James Bethel (1915-1999), and Brian Mulligan would prepare proposals and the committee could review those and provide feedback, but final decisions rested with the university administration and the Board of Regents.